Britefury/self-ensemble-visual-domain-adapt-photo/README.md

 To generate a submission file suitable for submission to the VisDA-17 CodaLab site, use the program `build_visda_submission.py`.

+## Note on bugs

+There are two 'bugs' that are used in our VisDA experiment.

+1. Due to a programming error, we applied the softmax non-linearity twice to the end of the network.
+When we fixed this our performance on the validation set dropped, so it was re-introduced as a command line option that is used for our experiments.
+2. Due to a programming error, the class balance loss binary cross entropy was implemented as -(p*log(q) + (1-p)*log(1+q)) instead of -(p*log(q) + (1-p)*log(1-q)).
+Once again, fixing this dropped our performance so the command line option --cls_balance_loss takes the value 'bug' to use it.
+This is used in our experiments.

 ## Installation

 You will need: